enkidevs/curriculum/lua/lua-core/variables-in-lua/README.md

-name: Variables & Data types
+name: Variables & Data types I

 description: Learn how to create variables and what data types Lua offers.